 Our woven rugs feature hand binding.
 This hand stitched overlocking adds a neat, straight finish to the edges and enhances the durability of the rug.
 Hand binding also helps the rugs to lie flatter on the floor, improving their appearance and safety.

 We take pride in the fact that all of our rugs are crafted by hand.
-Our artisans weave each rug using looms with manually or foot operated gears to raise and lower the warp strands.
+Our artisans weave each rug using looms with manual or foot-operated gears to raise and lower the warp strands.
 For hand-knotted rugs, artisans tie single knots to each warp on a traditional vertical loom.
-We use no mechanisation except for the zigzag stitching on the Braid Weave, which is done with a manual sewing machine.
+We use no mechanisation except for the zigzag stitching on the Braid rug, which is done with a manual sewing machine.
 The resulting rugs have subtle variations in character that add to their beauty.
 The handmade process is more environmentally friendly causing fewer carbon emissions, and allows our artisans to work from home instead of in a factory to supplement their farming lifestyle.

 Each warp strand of the loom is controlled by a heddle.
 This cord or wire separates and guides the warp threads, making a path for the shuttle as it weaves across the loom.
 Depending on the size and weave style of the rug, our artisans may work with thousands of heddles on the loom.

 Jute is an extremely strong, durable and environmentally friendly fibre, which develops a lovely lustre when spun into yarn.
 It also offers anti-microbial properties and is fire retardant.